 If none of the above is enough to help your cat deal with anxiety and stress, speak to the veterinarian about the possibility of long-term or short-term anxiety medications.
 Depending on your cat’s specific needs, the veterinarian will be able to prescribe something that helps your kitty stay calm.

 We recommend using this as a last resource, as most cases can be solved naturally without using these medicines.
-The medicines could have secondary effects and tend to be addictive.
+The medicines could have secondary effects and some will even cause tolerance and physical dependence.
 They are an effective last resource, but make sure you have exhausted all other options first.

 If your cat suffers from anxiety and stress, it is better to act early to avoid unnecessary suffering and complication of cases.
 After making sure there are no underlying medical issues behind your cat’s stress, there are several behavioral and natural methods to try before looking into the possibility of anti-anxiety prescription medications.